kenneth-brook/kenneth-brook/README.md

 # Modern code collection of Kenneth Brook
-## A very style oriented, frontend JavaScript developer(Trained as a fullstack)
+## A very style oriented, frontend JavaScript developer.
+(Trained as a fullstack)
 ### Currently available for employment opportunities.
 ### Hi there 👋